filiperecharte/SpaceInvaders/docs/README.md

 We implemented a [Box](https://github.com/FEUP-LPOO/lpoo-2020-g16/blob/master/src/main/java/com/spaceinvaders/model/Box.java) class that extends the [Element](https://github.com/FEUP-LPOO/lpoo-2020-g16/blob/master/src/main/java/com/spaceinvaders/model/Element.java) class to save the size of everything we have in our game.
 Then, an [Image](https://github.com/FEUP-LPOO/lpoo-2020-g16/blob/master/src/main/java/com/spaceinvaders/model/image/Image.java) class saves a matrix of [Pixels](https://github.com/FEUP-LPOO/lpoo-2020-g16/blob/master/src/main/java/com/spaceinvaders/model/image/Pixel.java), each Pixel contains the position and the character for that position.</br>
 **Summing up:** Our Image is owned by every drawable object, when we draw an object we are drawing their image.
 This is already implemented to the Ship.
 We start by [Creating the ship](https://github.com/FEUP-LPOO/lpoo-2020-g16/blob/master/src/main/java/com/spaceinvaders/model/ShipCreator.java), and then the [ShipRender](https://github.com/FEUP-LPOO/lpoo-2020-g16/blob/master/src/main/java/com/spaceinvaders/view/ShipRenderer.java) will return their image using the [ImageRenderer](https://github.com/FEUP-LPOO/lpoo-2020-g16/blob/master/src/main/java/com/spaceinvaders/view/ImageRenderer.java).</br>
-This help us avoiding some code smells making our code more organized, and give us flexibility to draw diferent variations of objects in the future.
+This help us avoid some code smells making our code more organized, and give us flexibility to draw different variations of objects in the future.

 ---